genepi/cloudflow/README.md

 ## Getting Started

-You can clone our exmple project:
+You can clone our example project:

 `git clone https://github.com/genepi/cloudflow-examples`